 Watch Out for Aquaplaning – When there is excess water on the road’s surface this can cause aquaplaning.
 This is where the grooves in your tyres cannot channel the water away quickly enough for your vehicle to keep a good contact with the road surface, which in effect means you will be floating on a thin pool of water.
 If your steering starts to feel light whilst driving in severe rain ease off the accelerator until you gain full steering control.

-Protect your Engine – If you are unlucky enough to break down in torrential rain, make sure you keep the bonnet of your car closed until the rain is less severe, as opening it could allow water into the engine, which will damage the electrics.
+Protect your Engine – If you are unlucky enough to break down in torrential rain, make sure you keep the bonnet of your car closed until the rain is less severe, as opening it could allow water into the engine, which could damage the electrics.

 An Important Question